 Identifying Positive and Supportive Friends

-The more people I talk to, and the more I consider this subject, I have noticed that certain factors play a part of how we develop friendships – life stage, experience, location, jobs, and interests.
+The more people I talk to, and the more I consider this subject, I have noticed that certain factors play a part in how we develop friendships: life stage, experience, location, jobs, and interests.
 Each influence our relationships and can bring people together or pull apart.
 Some people meet others and stay friends for life.
 For others like me, we wonder why it is so difficult for us.
 There is nothing wrong with us!
 Our circumstances, values, and passions change, and sometimes we grow apart from people.
 It happens.
 Everyone is different, and our lives take different paths.
 You also have to consider that maybe you haven’t found the best people for your geek tribe as well.
 It happens.
 Never take it personally.

 My point in all of this is that people change, grow and evolve.
 Our lives take different turns, and sometimes people grow apart.
 Sometimes it’s harder to find people with common factors to connect with.
 Sometimes we prefer to be alone, sometimes we need support.
 Now you have ideas to challenge your thinking about relationships, and what to look for in friends.
 Just remember, that you are not worthless or weird, you just haven’t found the right people for your tribe.
 Never feel bad about growing apart from people, they just aren’t meant to be in a certain chapter in your life.
 Always remember though- treat others how you want to be treated.
 Be the friend you want, and the right people will come to you.